aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

         - !Ref InstanceSecurityGroup
       Tags:
         - Key: Name
-          Value: Resource-dependencies-workshop
+          Value: Resource-return-values-workshop
 ```

-* Use `Ref` intrinsic function, and pass the logical ID of the Amazon EC2 instance resource to retrieve the instance ID; similarly, pass the logical ID of the Amazon EC2 instance resource along with the `PublicIp` attribute to `Fn::GetAtt` function, to retrieve the public IP of the instance.
+* Use `Ref` intrinsic function, and pass the logical ID of the Amazon EC2 instance resource to retrieve the instance ID; similarly, pass the logical ID of the Amazon EC2 instance resource, along with the `PublicIp` attribute to the `Fn::GetAtt` function, to retrieve the public IP of the instance.
 * Pass the logical ID of the security group resource, along with the `GroupId` attribute, to the `Fn::GetAtt` function to retrieve the ID of the security group.
 * Modify the `Outputs` section of the template as shown next: